 How do we respond to Him Who Was Displeased?

-Our actions do affect our witness and can either bring Him glory or give opportunity to dishonor the LORD.
+Our actions do affect our witness, and can either give opportunity to dishonor the LORD or bring Him glory.

 But it’s always a matter of the heart; the heart is where the thing begins.
 Imagine if David had stopped to ask God about Bathsheba, to allow Him to search his heart, to show him the thing he was falling into.

 We must recognize we are in a spiritual battle and the enemy is crafty.
 We must depend on the power of the Holy Spirit to make us aware of the enemy’s schemes.

 …so that no advantage would be taken of us by Satan, for we are not ignorant of his schemes, (2 Corinthians 2:11).